×

 Use two buckets

 Most car owners commit the mistake of using just one bucket while washing their car.
 Car wash experts, however, recommend using two buckets of water while washing your car.
-Fill one bucket with car wash soap solution and use the other bucket to collect the dirty water and rinse out your mitt.
-Dip your mitt into the bucket with soap solution first, clean your car and then dunk it in the second bucket to rinse or wring it out.
+Fill a bucket with a solution of car wash soap and use the other bucket to collect the dirty water and rinse out your mitt.
+Dip your mitt into the bucket with soap solution, clean your car, and dunk it in the second bucket to rinse or wring it out.
 This method ensures that the mitt is dirt-free after you wring it out – this eliminates the risk of dragging the dirt back onto the car’s body.

 Work on one section at a time

-Before you start cleaning your car – in your mind – divide your vehicle into different sections.
+Before you start cleaning your car, in your mind, divide your vehicle into different sections.
 By working on one section at a time, you can wash and dry it with care without causing water spots.
 Also, use different microfiber towels while cleaning these sections.
-There’s a high chance of inflicting scratches onto the car’s body if you use the same microfiber towel for all the sections.
+There’s a high chance of inflicting scratches on the car’s body if you use the same microfiber towel for all the sections.

 Visit an automatic car wash near you